hasura/graphql-engine/graphql/manual/queries/pagination.rst

 Paginate query results
 ======================
 The operators ``limit`` and ``offset`` are used for pagination, etc. ``limit`` specifies the number of rows to retain from the result set and ``offset`` determines which slice to retain from the results.

-The following are examples of pagination in different scenarios.
+The following are examples of pagination in different scenarios:

 Limit results
 -------------